On Lie-holomorphs of Leibniz algebras: Preliminaries

 for any $x,y \in L$. \end{definition}

-The right multiplications are particular derivations called \emph{inner derivations}, and an equivalent way to define a Leibniz algebra is to saying that the adjoint map $\ad_x=\left[-,x\right]$ is a derivation, for every $x \in L$.
+The right multiplications are particular derivations called \emph{inner derivations}, and an equivalent way to define a Leibniz algebra is to say that the adjoint map $\ad_x=\left[-,x\right]$ is a derivation, for every $x \in L$.

 The set $\Der(L)$ is a Lie algebra with the natural bracket given by the commutator $d_1\circ d_2- d_2\circ d_1$.
 The subset $\Inn(L)$ of all inner derivations of $L$ is an ideal of $\Der(L)$.

 The definitions of \emph{anti-derivation} and \emph{biderivation} for a Leibniz algebra were first given by J.-L.~Loday in~\cite{loday1993}.